sandy366/LearnAI-KnowledgeMiningBootcamp/Environment-Creation.md

 + Multiple formats
 + Multiple challenges for the Bootcamp

+There are 2 options to download the dataset:

+1. [Download the sample data](https://1drv.ms/f/s!AsUn_SC4PosUkqZqDqS24ubRlk3eXw) from your browser and save it in a temporary folder.
+If the download created a zip file, extract all of the content.
+We will use this folder in the next step, please remember the path for the extracted files.

-1. [Download the sample data](https://1drv.ms/f/s!AsUn_SC4PosUkqZqDqS24ubRlk3eXw).
-An alternative for this download is to clone this training repository:
+1. An alternative for this download is to clone this training repository:

 + Download and install [git](https://git-scm.com/), if necessary.
-+ Open the Git CMD application
-+ Create a folder and on the command prompt navigate to it.
++ Open the Git CMD application, use MS-DOS sintaxe to create a folder and navigate to it.
+We will use this folder in the next step, please remember the exactly path you created.
 + type the comand `git clone https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp` .
 This will download all of the files in the repo, including the dataset.

+## Step 3 - Create the Azure Blob service and upload the dataset

+The enrichment pipeline pulls from Azure data sources.
+Source data must originate from a supported data source type of an [Azure Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
+For this exercise, we use blob storage to showcase multiple content types.

 1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`  in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**.